What is CleanPowerSF?

 Back to Top

-CleanPowerSF’s Green product will contain 35% California-certified renewable energy (from sources such as solar and wind), starting at 0.25% below equivalent PG&E rates.
-The electricity PG&E currently provides San Francisco customers is currently only about 27% renewable.
+CleanPowerSF’s Green service contains 40% renewable energy from wind and solar power, at a competitive rate.
+The electricity PG&E currently provides San Francisco customers is only about 33% renewable.

 Can I switch between the Green and SuperGreen services?

-For a few dollars more each month (initially about $6 for the average residential customer and $33 for the average small commercial customer), you can receive 100% California-certified renewable energy with CleanPowerSF’s SuperGreen product.
+For a few dollars more each month (about $5 for the average residential customer and $23 for the average small commercial customer), you can receive 100% Green-e Energy certified renewable energy with CleanPowerSF’s SuperGreen service.
 Because CleanPowerSF is not-for-profit, SuperGreen is about much more than just receiving the cleanest energy available in California.
-As a SuperGreen customer, you’ll reduce greenhouse gases, fight global climate change, and, over time, support the development of a local, renewable energy infrastructure that will create local jobs.
+As a SuperGreen customer, you’ll support the growth of renewable energy, help combat global climate change, and, over time, support the development of a local, renewable energy infrastructure that will create local jobs.

 Yes, you may switch between Green and SuperGreen at any time.
 To switch, visit cleanpowersf.org